 Uncontested divorces without minor children start at $800 plus court imposed fees.

-The state of Georgia recognizes the right of a competent adult person to make a written directive known as a Living Will, instructing his physician to withhold or withdraw life sustaining procedures in the event of a terminal condition.
+The State of Georgia recognizes the right of a competent adult person to make a written directive known as a living will or medical directive, instructing his or her physician to withhold or withdraw life sustaining procedures in the event of a terminal condition.
+A simple will provides instructions for settling your final debts and dividing your property amongst your heirs after your passing.

-All adults should have a will, especially if you are married, have children, or have any assets.
-In addition to distributing your assets to the persons you desire, a will allows you to specify the individual you would like to have custody of your minor children, and also specify your wishes for your final resting place.
-Having a valid will ensures that your property will be distributed without significant costs.
+All adults should have a will.
+This is especially true if you are married, have children, or have any assets.
+In addition to distributing your assets to the persons you desire, a will allows you to specify the individual you would like to have custody of your minor children, and also specify your wishes for your final resting place and the handling of your remains.
+Having a valid will ensures that your property will be distributed without significant costs and your final wishes are honored.

 In most cases, you keep your property.
 However, only after providing your attorney with a list of all your Assets can this question be answered.